-Head Teacher: Louise Foster Chair of Governors: Diane Williams Policy Approved by: Governors Finance and Personnel Committee Policy reviewed by: Governors Finance and Personnel Committee Date: 30 June 2020 Policy reviewed by: Governors Finance and Personnel Committee Date: Policy reviewed by: Governors Finance and Personnel Committee Date: Policy reviewed by: Governors Finance and Personnel Committee Date:
+Head Teacher: Louise Foster

+Chair of Governors: Russell Langley

+Policy Approved by: Governors Finance and Personnel Committee

+Date: 30 June 2020

+Date: 14 June 2022

+Date:

+Date:

 DATA PROTECTION BREACH AND NON-COMPLIANCE PROCEDURE

 All staff, governors and trustees must be aware of what to do in the event of a DPA / GDPR breach.
 The Data Breach Flowchart (see appendix A) outlines the process.
 The Data Breach Notification Form (see appendix B) must be completed and updated as the process progresses.
 Most breaches, aside from cyber-criminal attacks, occur as a result of human error.
 They are not malicious in origin and if quickly reported are often manageable.
 Everyone needs to understand that if a breach occurs it must be swiftly reported.